 - Overall protein C concentrate seems to be a rational therapy, albeit one which is not supported by Level-I RCT evidence.

 - A reasonable dose might be a loading dose of ~100 units/kg, followed by ~50 units/kg q6hr.(31449632, 12794428)

 - Further information on CEPROTIN may be found at the MedScape monograph here.

 Blood product replacement in patients with purpura fulminans is tricky.
 Overzealous replacement could theoretically aggravate thrombus formation.
 However, allowing coagulation levels to fall extremely low could also be dangerous (particularly in patients who are receiving heparin infusions).
 A reasonable approach could be as follows:(16635072)

-- Maintain a fibrinogen level >~80 mg/dL (using either fibrinogen concentrates or cryoprecipitate).
+- Consider maintaining a fibrinogen level >~80 mg/dL (using either fibrinogen concentrates or cryoprecipitate).